geraintpalmer/MA0004-plan/week9.rst

 + Group activity - Match the hypothesis test to the scenario.

-+ Work on tutorial sheet 7 and 8
++ Work on tutorial sheet 7.